modxorg/Docs/en/extras/polls/index.md

 ## What is Polls?

-Polls is a question and answer manager for MODx Revolution.
+Polls is a question and answer manager for MODX Revolution.

 With Polls you're able to create questions and answers and even link them into a category for multiple poll support.
 Via the manager you can easily add as many answers per question as you like and with the two snippets provided you can do mostly what is needed for viewing and voting on the questions.

 ### Requirements

-- MODx Revolution 2.0.0-RC-2 or later
+- MODX Revolution 2.0.0-RC-2 or later
 - PHP5 or later

 ### History